Familiar (The X-Files)

 "Familiar" is the eighth episode of the eleventh season of the American science fiction television series The X-Files.
 The episode was written by Benjamin Van Allen, and directed by Holly Dale.
 It aired on March 7, 2018, on Fox.
+The episode is a monster of the week tale unconnected to the series wider Mythology.

 The show centers on FBI special agents who work on unsolved paranormal cases called X-Files; focusing on the investigations of Fox Mulder (David Duchovny), and Dana Scully (Gillian Anderson) after their reinstatement in the FBI.
 In this episode, Mulder and Scully investigate the brutal animal attack of a little boy in Connecticut, while suspecting darker forces are at play.